i3drobotics/i3dr_kinova-ros/README.md

 ```
 roslaunch i3dr_titania titania.launch rviz:=true
 ```

-### Gazebo titania kinova simulation
+### Run mounted on Kinova robot
-To run a gazebo simulation of the stereo camera system mounted on a Kinova robotic arm run the following launcher:
+To run on real hardware use the following launcher:
 ```
-roslaunch i3dr_kinova_control kinova_titania.launch rviz:=true
+roslaunch i3dr_kinova_control gen3_driver_titania.launch
 ```

-This can also be run with Moveit to control the robot:
+### Gazebo
+To run a gazebo simulation of the stereo camera system mounted on a Kinova robotic arm run the following launcher:
 ```
-roslaunch i3dr_kinova_control kinova_titania.launch rviz:=true moveit:=true
+roslaunch i3dr_kinova_control gen3_titania.launch
 ```

 ### Mapping
-To mozaic point clouds to create a map as the robot moves, after running the 'kinova_titania' launcher run:
+To mozaic point clouds to create a map as the robot moves, after running the 'gen3_driver_titania' or 'gen3_titania' launcher run:
 ```
 roslaunch i3dr_kinova_control mozaic.launch
 ```